Breast Implant Expert and Consumer Working Groups

 - Considering an approach to lifelong surveillance.

-15 August 2019: Update - expert working group teleconference
+15 August 2019 - Expert working group teleconference

 The TGA held a teleconference with its breast implant expert working group on 15 August 2019 to facilitate input from consumer representatives and to table the identified risk and benefit factors for the breast implant devices available in Australia.